flounders/lambdaPass/README.md

 ```

 For now the username and location are required arguments.
 Right now it removes
-passwords if the record matches either the username or the location.
-Again it's
+passwords if the record matches both the username and the location.
-on my todo list.